leberhartphillips/Ceuta_OPEN/README.md

   7.	`ring`: alpha-numeric code of metal ring assigned to captured individual
   8.	`code`: color-ring combination assigned to captured individual.
 The scheme can be noted as XX.XX|XX.XX where X indicates a color (or metal) ring, the full stop marks the position of 'knee-joint' and the pipe divides the left and right leg.
 Thus the readout is "left above . left below | right above . right below".
 See page 9 of [Székely, Kosztolányi, and Küpper (2008)](https://www.researchgate.net/publication/228494424_Practical_guide_for_investigating_breeding_ecology_of_Kentish_plover_Charadrius_alexandrinus "Practical guide for investigating breeding ecology of Kentish plover Charadrius alexandrinus") for more details.
   9.	`age`: age of captured individual (J = juvenile (chicks and first-years), A = adult (second years and older))
+  10. `field_sex`: sex of individual determined in the field based on ornamentation and other clues (e.g., time of capture, parental care, etc.), where F = female, M = males, and J = unknown sexed juvenile.
+  11. `mol_sex`: sex of individual determined in the lab with the P2/P8 and Calex-31 markers (for our PCR conditions see [dos Remedios et al. (2015)](https://onlinelibrary.wiley.com/doi/full/10.1111/ibi.12263 "Ontogenic differences in sexual size dimorphism across four plover populations")), where F = female, M = males, U = insufficient molecular evidence (e.g., markers failed), and NA = individual not molecularly sex-typed.
+Note: All birds initially captured in years after 2013 have not yet been molecularly sex-typed.
-  10.	`sex`: sex of captured individual (F = female, M = males, J = unknown sexed juvenile)
+  12.	`sex`: sex of captured individual (F = female, M = males, J = unknown sexed juvenile)
-  11.	`easting`: UTM easting of capture
+  13.	`easting`: UTM easting of capture
-  12.	`northing`: UTM northing of capture
+  14.	`northing`: UTM northing of capture
-  13.	`utm`: UTM zone of capture
+  15.	`utm`: UTM zone of capture
-  14.	`date`: date capture was made (mdd format)
+  16.	`date`: date capture was made (mdd format)
-  15.	`time`: time capture was made (24h format)
+  17.	`time`: time capture was made (24h format)
-  16.	`parents`: parents attending captured individual (if `age` = "J") at time of observation (0 = no parent present; 1 = one parent (not identified whether male or female); 2 = female only (2+ when female certainly identified, whilst male uncertain); 3 = male only (3+, i.e., opposite of 2+); 4 = both present)
+  18.	`parents`: parents attending captured individual (if `age` = "J") at time of observation (0 = no parent present; 1 = one parent (not identified whether male or female); 2 = female only (2+ when female certainly identified, whilst male uncertain); 3 = male only (3+, i.e., opposite of 2+); 4 = both present)
-  17.	`weight`: weight in grams of captured individual
+  19.	`weight`: weight in grams of captured individual
-  18.	`bill`: length in millimeters of upper mandible of captured individual.
+  20.	`bill`: length in millimeters of upper mandible of captured individual.
 Measured as the distance between the tip of the forehead feathering at the base of the upper bill, along the ridge of the culmen, and the tip of the bill (also known as the "exposed culmen" measurement; _sensu_ page 8 of Pyle, P. 1997.
 Identification guide to North American birds.
 Part 1, Columbidae to Ploceidae.
 State Creek Press, Bolinas, CA)
-  19.	`left_tarsus`: length in millimeters of left tarsus of captured individual.
+  21.	`left_tarsus`: length in millimeters of left tarsus of captured individual.
 Measured as the distance between the notch at the end of the lateral condyle of the tibiotarsus on the backside of the leg, to the last tarsal scute on the front of the leg at the base of the foot (also known as the "outside tarsus" or "diagonal tarsus" measurement; _sensu_ page 11 of Pyle, P. 1997.
 Identification guide to North American birds.
 Part 1, Columbidae to Ploceidae.
 State Creek Press, Bolinas, CA)
-  20.	`right_tarsus`: same as `left_tarsus` measurement above but for right leg of captured individual
+  22.	`right_tarsus`: same as `left_tarsus` measurement above but for right leg of captured individual
-  21.	`left_wing`: length in millimeters of left wing of captured individual.
+  23.	`left_wing`: length in millimeters of left wing of captured individual.
 Measured as the distance from the carpal joint (the bend of the wing) to the longest primary feather whilst flattening the wing and straightening the primaries (also known as the "maximum flat" or "flattened and straightened" measurement; _sensu_ page 6 of Pyle, P. 1997.
 Identification guide to North American birds.
 Part 1, Columbidae to Ploceidae.
 State Creek Press, Bolinas, CA)
-  22.	`right_wing`: same as `left_wing` measurement above but for right wing of captured individual
+  24.	`right_wing`: same as `left_wing` measurement above but for right wing of captured individual
-  23.	`blood`: indication if blood from captured individual was collected (1) or not (0)
+  25.	`blood`: indication if blood from captured individual was collected (1) or not (0)
-  24.	`moult`: primary molt score of captured individual.
+  26.	`moult`: primary molt score of captured individual.
 Scored as a the stage of the moult and the number of feathers at that stage.
 See [Ringers' Manual, British Trust for Ornithology, Thetford](https://www.bto.org/sites/default/files/u17/downloads/about/resources/primary-moult.pdf "Moult Scoring") for more details.
-  25.	`fat`: fat score of captured individual, scored as the amount of visible fat in the furcular region or tracheal pit.
+  27.	`fat`: fat score of captured individual, scored as the amount of visible fat in the furcular region or tracheal pit.
 See [Ringers' Manual, British Trust for Ornithology, Thetford](https://www.bto.org/sites/default/files/u17/downloads/about/resources/Fat%20score.pdf "Fat Scores") for more details.
-  26.	`lice`: indication if feather lice from captured individual were collected (1) or not (0)
+  28.	`lice`: indication if feather lice from captured individual were collected (1) or not (0)
-  27.	`fecal`: indication if faeces from captured individual was collected (1) or not (0)
+  29.	`fecal`: indication if faeces from captured individual was collected (1) or not (0)
-  28.	`photo`: indication if a photo of captured individual was taken (1) or not (0)
+  30.	`photo`: indication if a photo of captured individual was taken (1) or not (0)
-  29.	`observer`: initials of observer making capture
+  31.	`observer`: initials of observer making capture
-  30.	`comments`: miscellaneous comments pertinent to capture event
+  32.	`comments`: miscellaneous comments pertinent to capture event
   </details>

   <details>